English Literature and a Modern Language (BA)

 On our 4-year English Literature and a Modern Language (BA) programme, you’ll develop high-level communication and critical-thinking skills, and foster resilience and independence through time spent in immersive foreign language contexts.

-We run 2 programme pathways.
-Those with an A-level or equivalent competence in a modern language will take an Upper Elementary pathway.
+This is a dynamic and flexible degree programme that allows you to study literature from different periods and cultures, and across the range of principal literary genres, in combination with a modern language.
+You’ll choose from three different languages we offer: Chinese, French or Spanish.
+And join the most appropriate pathway - those with an A level or equivalent competence in a modern language will take an Upper Elementary pathway.
 Those with limited or no knowledge of a modern language take our Elementary pathway.

 You’ll explore the language you’re studying and its social, political, historical and cultural contexts from a global perspective.
-Through a variety of language learning resources and materials, and range of student-centred learning activities, you’ll develop your reading, writing, oral, listening and mediation skills.
+Through a variety of language learning resources and materials, and range of student-centred learning activities, you’ll also develop your reading, writing, oral, listening and mediation skills.

 Graduating with a range of academic and practical skills – including teamworking, leadership and communication – the confidence to use them and the ability to see the big picture, you’ll be valued by employers and ideally placed to progress into a range of careers.